 Here is a list of resources for voting and election information if you live in Washington State.
 While these lists do not exhaustively include every available political resource, we have made every effort to provide a balanced list of partisan and non-partisan organizations.
 Consider it your free guide to shaping your political views, whatever they may be.

 How to register and vote in Washington State

-However, if it is close to an election, you may not be able to vote if you do not register by the deadline for the upcoming election.
+However, if it is close to an election, you may register but may not be able to vote in the next election if you do not register by the deadline for that election.
 Washington State voter registration deadlines were as follows:

 - register to vote online if your registration is submitted no later than 29 days before the election